-Boulder Distracted Driving Accident Attorney
+Boulder Distracted Driving Accident Attorneys

 Distracted driving: most people know exactly how dangerous it is.
 Unfortunately, that hasn't stopped numerous victims from being injured as a result of another driver's negligence.
 Distraction behind the wheel can come from a number of sources: most commonly, texting or operating a smartphone while driving, but also poor habits like dealing with kids arguing in the back seat, putting on makeup, or engaging in any behavior other than driving while behind the wheel.
 In the blink of an eye, conditions on the road can change—and now you may be living with injuries as a result of another driver’s distraction.